jesshass434/logistic_growth/README.md

 ## Results

-TThe initial population size of *E. coli* was approximately 987, with an intrinsic growth rate (r) of around 0.01 and a carrying capacity (K) of around 60 billion.
+The initial population size of *E. coli* was approximately 987, with an intrinsic growth rate (r) of around 0.01 and a carrying capacity (K) of around 60 billion.
 | Parameter  | Estimated Value |
 | ------------- | ------------- |
 |N0 (initial population size of bacteria at time 0)|986.50747|